bur8787/kotlin-gke-example/README.md

 $ ionic serve --env=local
 ```

-Now, you can access http://localhost:8100
+Now, you can access http://localhost:8100 .

 ## Build on Google Cloud Platform with CircleCI

-comming soon
+Comming soon.

 # Appendix